howtographql/howtographql/content/backend/typescript-apollo/2-a-simple-query.md

 </Instruction>

-Since `index.js` or `index.ts` is accepted as the default entry point to a folder/module in nodejs, you can export everything from the `graphql` folder here.
-(You can learn more about this behavior in the [Node.js docs](https://nodejs.org/api/modules.html#folders-as-modules)).
+Since `index.js` or `index.ts` is accepted as the default entry point to a folder/module in Node.js, you can export everything from the `graphql` folder here.
+You can learn more about this behavior in the [Node.js docs](https://nodejs.org/api/modules.html#folders-as-modules).

 Now update `makeSchema` to use all the imports coming in from the `src/graphql` module.

 <Instruction>

-Import `src/graphql` in `src/schema.ts`
+Import `src/graphql` in `src/schema.ts`:

 ```typescript{3,6}(path="../hackernews-typescript/src/schema.ts")
 import { makeSchema } from "nexus";